Sixteen Metrics You Need to Master as You Eye Your Series B

 The horizon must be clear to investors for you to successfully raise a Series B.

-As I wrote in an article on our blog a couple of years ago, right after closing your Series A you need to think of the actions you can take along the way to ensure you get to a successful next round.
+As I wrote in "6 Steps to a Successful Series B" on our blog a couple of years ago, right after closing your Series A you need to think of the actions you can take along the way to ensure you get to a successful next round.
 Specifically, you need to understand that before Series B you may have brought in investments with an awesome team, compelling vision, and an interesting beta offering with some initial customer interest.
 However, by the time you’re looking for a Series B, you need to be ready to show something more.

 In the roughly eighteen months that separate you from your next big round after Series A, you need to build and evidence a series of metrics that prove that you have staying power, and - most importantly - that the only thing you need to grow exponentially is money.